BeSaRa/analyzer/README.md

 ### run server

-to run the backend nodemon server type the below command
+to run the backend nodemon server type the below command, but make sure that the UI already build before running the below command

 ```shell
 npm run start